Testing for coronavirus

 Contact tracing means working out where you may have contracted the infection (the source).
 The GGD also looks at who you have been in contact with (PDF, 89 KB), and who you may have infected (your contacts).
 The purpose of contact tracing is to prevent the virus from spreading further.
 You and your contacts will be given specific instructions on what to do.
 You and any other members of your household must in any case stay at home for 14 days.
 The GGD will explain what this means.
 It is important that you inform your GP, employer and/or in-house medical officer of the results of the test.

-Poster: Information on coronavirus test results
+Leaflet: Information on coronavirus test results

 Factsheet: Testing children for coronavirus